-Have you seen your dog coughing, having difficulty breathing, or with a runny nose?
-A hacking cough, runny nose or difficulty breathing can be symptoms of a lung or respiratory congestion.
+Have you seen your dog coughing, having difficulty breathing, or experiencing a runny nose?
+A hacking cough, dripping nose or breathing trouble can be symptoms of respiratory congestion.

 Can Dogs Get Congested?

-Dogs can get lung congestion, too.
-Don't worry, your dog cannot contract it from you, but they may still develop respiratory congestion from coming in contact with something they are allergic to, they may inhale smoke, or become infected with a bacteria or virus.
-In some cases, the respiratory congestion may itself be a symptom of heart failure or COPD, Chronic Obstructive Pulmonary Disease, which is commonly known as 'old dog lungs.'
+Yes, dogs can get lung congestion, too.
+Don't worry, your dog cannot contract an illness causing congestion from you, but they may still develop respiratory trouble from coming in contact with something they are allergic to, they may inhale smoke, or become infected with a bacteria or virus.
+In some cases, respiratory congestion may itself be a symptom of heart failure.
+Health conditions like a nasal tumor, pneumonia, and fungal infections can also cause a fullness of the lungs.

 Does My Dog Have Congestion?

-Your dog may develop a hacking cough that sounds like it is being dragged from the depths of his lungs.
-She may have a fever, discoloration around the gums and lips, difficulty breathing or mucus running from her nostrils.
-You might also start to notice that he starts panting a lot more, in situations that he would have had no problem with before.
-These are the symptoms you should look for, and if you notice any of them, it's always best to take your dog to the veterinarian since these symptoms could be a sign of something more serious like heart failure or COPD (Chronic Obstructive Pulmonary Disease).
+Your dog may develop a hacking cough that sounds like it is being dragged from the depths of the lungs.
+Your pup may have a fever, or discoloration around the gums and lips.
+They may have difficulty breathing or mucus running from the nostrils.
+You might also start to notice that your pooch starts panting a lot more, in situations that they would have had no problem with before.
+These are the symptoms you should look for, and if you notice any of them, it's always best to take your dog to the veterinarian since these symptoms could be a sign of something serious.

 Hearing your dog cough or seeing any excessive panting is not enough to diagnose your dog with a respiratory congestion.
 When you notice these symptoms in your dog, the best course of action is to take your canine friend to the veterinarian.
 The vet will listen to the dog's chest, consider the dog's history, and may perform an X-ray of the chest or run some blood tests to diagnose and administer the adequate treatment.
 If a heart issue is suspected, then an electrocardiogram (EKG) and ultrasound of the heart may be required.